History of Music in the Olympic Games - International Institute for Sport History - A Non-profit, Educational Corporation under 501(c)3, IISOH

 When the Athens Games were in preparation the Greek Organizing Committee invited Greek composer Spyridon Samaras to create an anthem for the Games.
 Greek poet Kostis Palamas created the words that were sung to the musical arrangement.
 The anthem was first used at the Opening Ceremony of the 1896 Olympic Games.
 Over the next decades different music was created for Olympic opening ceremonies but in 1958 the IOC decided to officially select the original 1896 Olympic Hymn as a permanent anthem.
 Since 1960 Rome's summer Olympic Games this anthem has been played at every Opening Ceremonies.

-Below are four versions of the original Olympic Hymn from the 1976 Montreal Olympic Games, the 2000 Sydney Olympic Games, the 1972 Munich Olympic Games and the 1980 Moscow Olympic Games.
+Below are four versions of the original Olympic Hymn from the 1976 Montreal Olympic Games, the 2000 Sydney Olympic Games, the 1972 Munich Olympic Games and the 1980 Moscow Olympic Games (no longer on the internet) and the 2002 Salt Lake City Winter Games.
 Each version is slightly different.
 In the 1976 version the tempo is the original slower, melodic hymn, first comes the music followed by the chorus without music.
 At the 2000 Olympic Games the tempo was picked up a bit and at the 1972 Games the tempo was picked up a lot in order to make the hymn more "joyful" and "spirited."
-The final version from 1980 Moscow is the original, slower tempo again, but with the vocals in Russian.
+The version from 1980 Moscow was the original, slower tempo again, but with the vocals in Russian, however it has disappeared from YouTube.
+The final version added February 14, 2023 is from the 2002 Salt Lake City Winter Games and has a faster beat.

 OLYMPIC HYMN (1896)